 In summary, we have studied the robustness of machine learning approaches in classifying different phases of matter.
-Our discussion is mainly focused on supervised learning based on deep neural networks, but its generalization to other types of learning models (such as unsupervised learning or support vector machines) and other type of phases are possible and straightforward.
-Through two concrete examples, we have demonstrated explicitly that typical phase classifiers based on deep neural networks are extremely vulnerable to adversarial examples.
-Adding a tiny amount of carefully-crafted noises or even just changing a single pixel may cause the classifier to make erroneous predictions at a surprisingly high confidence level.
-In addition, through adversarial training, we have shown that the robustness of phase classifiers to specific types of adversarial perturbations can be significantly improved.
-Our results reveal a novel vulnerability aspect for the growing field of machine learning phases of matter, which would benefit future studies across condensed matter physics, machine learning, and artificial intelligence.
+Our discussion is mainly focused on supervised learning based on deep neural networks, but its generalization to other types of learning models (such as unsupervised learning or reinforcement learning) and other type of phases are possible.
+Through two concrete examples, we have demonstrated explicitly that typical phase classifiers based on deep neural networks are extremely vulnerable to tiny adversarial perturbations. \diff{We have studied the explainability of adversarial examples and demonstrated that adversarial training significantly improves the robustness of phase classifiers by assisting the model to learn underlying physical principle and symmetries.} Our results reveal a novel vulnerability aspect for the growing field of machine learning phases of matter, which would benefit future studies across condensed matter physics, machine learning, and artificial intelligence.